You wanted the best, you got it! Do you agree with our TOP 20 of the best ever Iron Maiden songs?

 19) COMING HOME (2010)

-Maiden are currently about to release their fifth album of new material since reuniting with Bruce and Adrian.
+One from the late era of Maiden reuniting with Bruce and Adrian.
 How did they stay together for the long haul?
 Maybe by combining their art with the piloting of airplanes, the craft of songwriting, and the unconditional love for their fans.
 When Bruce, Adrian and Steve get together to shape a message, with such a revealing title, it sounds like this:

 18/17 tied) STRANGER IN A STRANGE LAND (1986)